davidjosearaujo/dissertation/docs/CableLabs/A Comparative Introduction to 4G and 5G Authentication by CableLabs.md

 Note that the **UE has the long-term key**, which is the **root of the key derivation hierarchy**.
 Thus, the **UE can derive all above keys, resulting a shared set of keys between the UE and the network**.

 5G-AKA differs from 4G EPS-AKA in primarily the following areas:
+- The **UE always uses the public key of the home network to encrypt the UE permanent identity before it is sent to a 5G network**.
+In 4G, the UE always sends its permanent identifier in clear text to the network, allowing it to be stolen by either a malicious network (e.g., a faked base station) or a passive adversary over the radio links (if communication over radio links is not protected).
+- **The home network** (e.g., the AUSF) **makes the final decision on UE authentication** in 5G.
+In addition, results of UE authentication are also sent to UDM to be logged.
+In 4G, a home network is consulted during authentication only to generate authentication vectors; it does not make decisions on the authentication results.
 -